 John Campbell said he was placed on leave on Tuesday afternoon, and the company told him it would be doing an investigation into the incident to ensure no breaches of contract had been made by releasing personal information of the Mercedes owner.

 Prior to being put on leave on Tuesday, John Campbell wrote a statement about the standoff to be sent to company clients letting them know that no personal information about the debtor or other debtors had been released.
-His wife refused to write a statement because she was notcmpbll_j_c_clrksvlle present for the repossession in its entirety, she said.
+His wife refused to write a statement because she was not present for the repossession in its entirety, she said.

 They said they were told the investigation found no wrongdoing on John Campbell’s part but have not seen paperwork related to the investigation, they said.